ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 3. Someone who understands business that well should honestly be running a business, rather than trading equity.
 4. Value investing has become much more difficult, as Buffett himself admits.
 Information is much more readily available.
 This has severely devalued non-ignorance.

 While value investors benefit from extensive research and deep understanding of individual companies, options traders benefit from broad knowledge of market trends.
 Stock picking profits from private information and knowledge.
-Options trades profit from public fear and exuberance.
+Options trades profit from public fear and exuberance - apt for today's social media environment.